DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/docs/README.md

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

-#### ResourceCollection
+#### ExtendedResourceCollection

-Enable collecting information on your AWS resources for use in Datadog products such as Network Process Monitoring.
+Whether Datadog collects additional attributes and configuration information about the resources in your AWS account.
+Required for CSPMResourceCollection.

 _Required_: No